TroyHisted/jdbc-query/README.md

 ```

 ### RowMappers
-A row mapper defines how a single row from a result set will be mapped to an object.
+A row mapper defines how a single row from a result set maps to an object.
 This is basically where you
-define how to extract the data from the result set to populate your object.
+define how to extract the data from the result set in to your object.
 The simplest way to create a custom
 row mapper is by defining an anonymous class that implements the abstract `mapRow(ResultSet)` method.
 ```java
 RowMapper<Person> rowMapper = new RowMapper<Person>(){